-The two most prominent investment accounts for Canadians are the Registered Retirement Savings Plan (RRSP) and the Tax-Free Savings Account (TFSA).
+There are two prominent investment accounts for Canadians.
+They are the Registered Retirement Savings Plan (RRSP) and the Tax-Free Savings Account (TFSA).

-Before taking a look at some of the similarities and differences, it is important to note one basic fundamental: RRSP’s and TFSA’s are not investments – they are accounts which hold the investment product.
-Prospects and clients often tell me they have a TFSA, and when asked what it is invested in, they reiterate that the investment is a TFSA.
+Before comparing the RRSP and TFSA for their similarities and differences, it is important to note one basic fundamental.
+RRSP’s and TFSA’s are not investments.
+They are accounts which hold the investment product.
+Prospects and clients often tell me they have a TFSA, and when asked what they’ve invested in, they reiterate that the investment is a TFSA.
 This is incorrect.
 The type of account (RRSP, TFSA, etc.) is not the investment; it is solely the vehicle that holds the investment (stocks, bonds, GIC’s, etc.).

 - Investment growth accumulates on a tax-sheltered basis.
-This means that interest income and capital gains that are earned from the investments are not subject to annual tax reporting.
+This means that interest income and capital gains that you earn from the investments are not subject to annual tax reporting.
 A deferral of taxes means more capital is accessible for investing purposes, leading to a compounding effect.

 - Contribution limits carry over on a year to year basis if unused.
 In other words, you do not “lose out” on contribution room in a TFSA or RRSP if you do not contribute in a year.